archivesunleashed/docker-aut/README.md

 ## Acknowlegements

 This research has been supported by the Social Sciences and Humanities Research Council with Insight Grant 435-2015-0011.
 Additional funding for student labour on this project comes from an Ontario Ministry of Research and Innovation Early Researcher Award.
+The idea for the AWS deployment came from the DocNow team and their [repository here](https://github.com/web-archive-group/warcbase_workshop_vagrant/tree/aws).